-The University of North America is authorized under federal law to enroll nonimmigrant, F1-Visa students in its bachelor's and master's degree programs through the Student Exchange and Visitor Program (SEVP).
-The university is not authorized to enroll nonimmigrant students in its ESOL certificate program.
+The University of North America is authorized under federal law to enroll nonimmigrant, F1-Visa students in its bachelor's and master's degree and ESOL certificate programs through the Student Exchange and Visitor Program (SEVP).

 E-VERIFY

 The University of North America is an E-Verify certified employer.
 U.S. law requires companies to employ only individuals who may legally work in the United States - either